It's mid afternoon. Thomas walks up to you and says, "Can we talk for a minute?"

 It could be something you did, or something you haven't been doing.
 Or it could be a problem you haven't fixed that's bothering them.

 When it comes to figuring this out, start by asking them.
-Your 1 on 1 with them is the perfect time to have a candid conversation about these issues if you're not able to dive in right when they ask you for the raise.
+Your 1 on 1 with them is the perfect time to have a candid conversation about these issues if you're not able to dive in right when employee asks for a raise.

 Not sure where to start?
 These questions can help reveal issues that are frustrating or bothering them: (and many more 1 on 1 questions here)